bumsu-kim/CARS_Refactored/README.md

         "Lhat": 1.5
     }
     }
     ```
+    When benchmarking many algorithms with common settings, _e.g._, same function, same budget, etc., use `"Common"` object in the json.
+See [benchmark_rosenbrock.json](cars/configs/benchmark_rosenbrock.json) for an illustration.

-3. Read the configuration and set your optimizer with this
+3. Read the configuration file and set your optimizer with it.
-   and your starting point `x0`.
+   Also set your starting point `x0`.
    Call `optimize()` to start optimization.

    _e.g._ in `cars/executables/my_test.py`,